purpleidea/mgmt/docs/function-guide.md

 There are still many ideas for new functions that haven't been written yet.
 If you'd like to contribute one, please contact us and tell us about your idea!

+### Can I generate many different `FuncValue` implementations from one function?

+Yes, you can use a function generator in `golang` to build multiple different implementations from the same function generator.
+You just need to implement a function which *returns* a `golang` type of `func([]types.Value) (types.Value, error)` which is what `FuncValue` expects.
+The generator function can use any input it wants to build the individual functions, thus helping with code re-use.

+### How do I determine the signature of my simple, polymorphic function?

+The determination of the input portion of the function signature can be determined by inspecting the length of the input, and the specific type each value has.
+Length is done in the standard `golang` way, and the type of each element can be ascertained with the `Type()` method available on every value.

+Knowing the output type is trickier.
+If it can not be inferred in some manner, then the only way is to keep track of this yourself.
+You can use a function generator to build your `FuncValue` implementations, and pass in the unique signature to each one as you are building them.
+Using a generator is a common technique which was mentioned previously.

 ### Where can I find more information about mgmt?